 Carnival is held in late Feb - Diablo Conjuelo costumes, singing, dancing, every weekend in February.

-Merengue festivals: July in Santo Domingo - musical blowout; Oct in Pto Plata on the Malecon.
+Merengue festivals: July in Santo Domingo - a musical blowout; Oct in Puerto Plata on the Malecon.

-Las Nochas de Vela: the night of the prayer festival Jan 21 mix of Catholic and African religious festivities
+Las Nochas de Vela: The night of the prayer festival on Jan 21 is a mix of Catholic and African religious festivities.